recursean/JAR-Viewer-and-Decompiler-VSCode-Extension/README.md

 ### 1.2.1

-New extension setting "cfrOutputSize" to solve error when decompiling large .class files
+New extension setting "cfrOutputSize" to solve error when decompiling large .class files.

 ### 1.2.0